Conservation Materials Day

 This session will provide you with an understanding of the skills and application of repair techniques on traditional materials, including stone, brick, mortar, lead and plasterwork.
 This is achieved by a series of practical demonstrations by specialist contractors experienced in the conservation of historic buildings in tandem with an open question forum.
-The afternoon session contributions from specialist contractors include:

 By attending this CPD Day you will increase your understanding of the different challenges faced when repairing historic buildings and explore the requirements needed to understand and implement proposals based on sound conservation principles.

 David Watkins, DHW Architects